 - A place to test themes and plugins you are developing before releasing them

-- Increased loading speed and less development time
+- Increased loading speed and shorter development time

 - No need to pay for hosting or a domain until your site is ready